 Ascension upperclassmen celebrate end of the year with drive-thru cap and gown, ring ceremonies

-GEISMAR - Hundreds of students at Dutchtown High School began arriving at school today during dedicated times to pick up their class rings, along with caps and gowns.
+GEISMAR - Hundreds of students at Dutchtown High School went to school today during dedicated times to pick up their class rings, along with caps and gowns.

 As the coronavirus crisis crippled life as we know it, juniors and seniors who were looking forward to fun were left in limbo at the end of their school year.
 Proms and ring ceremonies were canceled, and graduation is up in the air.